GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

     - If you don't want trimmomatic to run, add the *--skip_trimming* option
     - If you want to process RNA instead of DNA data, add the *--rna* option and the program will align the sequences using STAR instead of BWA
     - You can change the default minimum length for contigs that are kept from 5000 to a chosen number using *--contig_len_min*
+    - If you want to use different kraken2 databases from the default, specify which ones you want to use with *--kraken_db_types*
+    - If you want to use different BLAST databases from the default, specify which ones you want to use with *--blast_db_types*
+    - If you want to only have returned a maximum number of BLAST results, choose your maximum number using *--num_alignments*
     - You can change the default minimum contig alignment for BLAST results from 0.9 (90%) to a chosen number using *--contig_align_min*
     - Besides the already implemented job name and standard error and output print statements, you can specify additional slurm commands for the pipeline job following the use of the *--slurm* option.
 If you use this option, **make sure it is the last one you use**
         - A useful example would be setting a future time to run the job and asking for email notifications like so: